MDBhati/Integrated-Retail-Analytics-for-Store-Optimization/README.md

 4. **Demand forecasting** — XGBoost with time-based holdout (pre-2012 train, 2012 test)
 5. **SARIMA baseline** — auto-ARIMA seasonal benchmark on aggregate sales
 6. **Association rules** — department co-occurrence via Apriori (mlxtend)

-See `Project description.md` for the full production specification and phased delivery roadmap.

-## Research notebook

-`Project_3.ipynb` contains the original Colab exploration.
-Production logic lives in `src/retail_analytics/` and should be treated as the source of truth for scheduled jobs.

 ---